 Naturally, traveling while fasting may indeed present travelers with some challenges, which is why we’ve gathered some useful tips to aid you in completing your fast.

 Skipping suhoor is not recommended since your pre-dawn meal may make or break your fasting for the day.
 Ensure to have a healthy and nutritious meal before traveling, as you will need that energy throughout the day.

 Determine the iftar timing

-Determining the iftar time can get tricky if travelling between timezones.
+Determining the iftar time can get tricky if traveling between time zones.
 To address this, you can determine your iftar time by simply consulting a Ramadan app that allows you to keep track of prayer and iftar times.
-If for some reason, you’re unable to consult an app, it is permissible to break your fast when sunlight is no longer visible.
+If, for some reason, you’re unable to consult an app, it is permissible to break your fast when sunlight is no longer visible.

 Flying during Ramadan

 Numerous airlines offer specially curated meals to both break your fast and prepare for suhoor.
 While this is especially true when flying with Middle Eastern or airlines of other Muslim-majority countries, there are also other airlines that have an awareness of Ramadan and how they cater to the basic needs of Muslim travelers.

 Some of the most common Ramadan-related courtesies are as follows.